André Oscar Wallenberg: Career

-From 1853 to 1863 Wallenberg was a member of the Burghers' Estate of the Swedish Parliament (Borgarståndet), in which he soon became known as one of the more powerful and energetic forces of the liberal majority.
-He was also used by the same in the first three of his parliamentary meetings in the Standing Committee on Banking [and Currency] (Bankoutskottet), as well as in the fourth and last in the Committee of Supply (Statsutskottet).
+From 1853 to 1863 Wallenberg was a member of the burghers' estate (Borgarståndet) of the Riksdag of the Estates, in which he soon became known as one of the more powerful and energetic forces of the liberal majority.
+He was also used by the same in the first three of his parliamentary meetings in the Standing Committee on Banking and Currency, as well as in the fourth and last in the Committee of Supply.